mozilla/policy-templates/README-new.md

 }
 ```
 ### DisableTelemetry
-This boolean value prevents the upload of telemetry data.
+Prevent the upload of telemetry data.

 Mozilla recommends that you do not disable telemetry.
 Information collected through telemetry helps us build a better product for businesses like yours.